top of page

 Why BFR Works for Climbers

-Climbers face unique physical demands: small surface area contact, high muscle tension, and repetitive strain on the finger flexors, shoulders, and elbows.
+Climbers face unique physical demands.
+They have small surface area contact, high muscle tension, and repetitive strain on the finger flexors, shoulders, and elbows.
 BFR offers several key benefits for this community:

 ✅ Maintain Strength During Finger or Tendon Injuries